Addy0606/imdbdataset/README.md

 During each epoch:

-The Lmodel processes batches of reviews, and weights are updated using Adam to minimize the loss.
+The model processes batches of reviews, and weights are updated using Adam to minimize the loss.

 Validation is performed to track loss and accuracy on unseen data.